 Making a drink required a pole dance.
 If the bottle we wanted wasn’t on our side of the bar, we’d reach for the pole and swing around to the other side, grabbing the neck of the liquor bottle—flexing our bodies and muscles as we moved.
 Then swing back to our station, releasing our grip on the pole, and in one fluid movement, arc the bottle through the air with the pour of the liquor down into the ice and the cup, simultaneously grabbing the soda gun to finish the cocktail.
 Then a quick straw and the drink appeared on the cocktail napkin.
 All done in seconds and repeated all night long.

 The liquor tree separated our stations, delineating territory.
 We were told a foot of bar space was worth $100 every 2 minutes.
 We all worked solo, yet matched each other’s energy and movements—all accentuated and dictated by the DJ and the heavy beat coming from the Klipsch speakers.
 Feeling it, aware of each other, maximizing the sexual energy of the bar and the effect on the guys in the bar.

 But, to intrigue you, I wouldn’t try and keep you at my station or even at the bar all night, I’d want you to experience our world.
 I’d write a note on a cocktail napkin saying “take care of these guys” and send you out to the other bars.
 If you gave that note to certain bartenders they’d take care of you.
 I would send you on a treasure hunt, especially if you were sexy.
-After all I worked till 5am and wanted to keep you entertained till I got off shift.
-Some would come back and some didn’t.
+After all, I worked till 5 am and wanted to keep you entertained till I got off shift.
+Some did come back and some didn’t.